ryukau/OfflineLimiter/README.md

 # Offline Limiter
-Offline limiter (OL) is an almost true peak limiter.
+Offline limiter is an almost true peak limiter.
 "Almost" here means that accuracy depends on up-sampling ratio.

+2 different multirate technique is used.
+One is FIR polyphase, and other is using FFT.
+Default is FIR polyphase because FFT up-sampling requires large amount of memory.

 ## Build
 Requires C++ compiler with C++20 support.